Habitus Disjunctures, Reflexivity and White Working-Class Boys' Conceptions of Status in Learner and Social Identities

 7.12 Though the participants were not asked explicitly about how they balanced their identities (Ingram 2011), an effort was made to access how they perceived an ideal learner identity to expand knowledge of habitus in relation to field.
 Sociological studies have made it clear that 'social identification, power relations and interpersonal struggles and other apparently non-academic processes also take place during the primary business of schooling' (Wortham 2006: 1), and I would further argue these processes directly impact engagement.
 To access this ideal balanced identity, the participants were asked to think of a student they admire and say why they admire him/her.
 While some of the boys identified students who were 'good' and 'hard-working', the majority of participants, regardless of their place on the timetable, did highlight the tightrope of balancing of the social identity with the academic identity:

 Mason: Because they can think for themselves.
 Because they have as good sense of humour.
 They don't sort of… they do their work and if they do something wrong they can learn from it.
-(Set 4)
+(Set 4)and:

 Scott: Because they're smart but they're not – they're not big headed.
 They're friendly but they don't look down on everyone.
 Stuff like that… (Set 1)